“Emotional abuse is a domestic abuse issue. It falls under the umbrella of domestic violence.”Anne Blythe, founder of Betrayal Trauma Recovery

 Anne: Yeah, I think that is a very risky endeavor, right.
 To start sharing.
 The cool thing about when you start sharing is that you’ll know pretty quickly if it’s a safe situation or not.
 You can kind of dip you toe in the water a little bit and see if it’s safe to share with this person or with this group or these people.
 You’ll know pretty quickly if it’s safe or not and if it’s not safe you can just back away.

 BTR Advocates Safe Sharing

-Out checklist, you can find it at BTR.org/checklist, the first step is to open up to someone safe.
+Our checklist shows that the first step is to open up to someone safe.
 Then it gives a list of all the non-safe responses people might give you.
 Of course, it’s not exhaustive.
 There are other non-safe responses, but those will give you a pretty good idea of someone who’s not going to be a real safe person for you to confide in.
 Then you can move on to someone who will be a little safer, and then the more you share and the more you assess your emotional safety, the more you’ll be able to identify a safe group.

 I think probably in your case, but I’m not sure so don’t let me put words in your mouth if this is not the case, but now you feel like your support system, not just the other survivors that you’re around but also your friends and the people that you interact with feel very safe for you.
 Is that the case?

 Anne: Yeah, and you develop that over time.
 That’s awesome, and that’s what can come from reaching out and starting to share.
 Has anyone seemed safe at first and then proved to be not safe?

 Family Support Can Help Victims of Domestic Abuse